neural-bandits/calvera/docs/examples.md

 ## Neural Linear

-Neural Linear uses a neural network for feature extraction followed by a Bayesian linear head.
+Neural Linear performs a Bayesian linear regression on top of the representation of the last layer of a neural network.

 Let's see an example: